amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 - 4.4% for £500
 - 4.4% for £1000

-If you use it for free, they charge you 2.95% per donation, but you don't get access to integrations, or if you pay $150/month ($1800/year), they charge 1.75%.
+If you use it for free, they charge you 2.95% per donation, but you don't get access to integrations unless you pay $150/month ($1800/year), which also lowers their rate to 1.75%.

 ![Donorbox's Pricing](/imgs/uk-fundraising-platform-fees/donorbox-pricing.png)